aws/sagemaker-experiments/README.rst

 SageMaker Experiments is an AWS service for tracking machine learning Experiments.
 The SageMaker Experiments Python SDK is a high-level interface to this service that helps you track Experiment information using Python.

 Experiment tracking powers the machine learning integrated development environment `Amazon SageMaker Studio <https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio.html>`_.

+For detailed API reference please go to: `Read the Docs <https://sagemaker-experiments.readthedocs.io>`_

 Concepts
 --------